matldupont/matdupont-dev/blog/220130/01-setup-continued.md

 ![Lint errors](lint-errors.png)

-Looks like I have some competing rules going on here.
+It also looks like I have some competing rules going on here.

 I read the warnings, my linter is expecting single quotes and I'm using doubles: